OSGeo/gdal/doc/source/sponsors/index.rst

 Past Sponsors
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Visit :ref:`past_sponsors` to see the roster of previous GSP sponsors.
-Without their support many of the feature, security, and performance improvements contributed to the project would not exist.
+:ref:`past_sponsors` have been critical to enable many feature, security, and performance improvements to the project over the past three years.
+The project thanks them for their contribution and hopes they can sponsor the project in the future.

 Administration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Howard Butler <https://howardbutler.com/>`__ is the GDAL Sponsorship Program Lead.
+`Howard Butler <https://howardbutler.com/>`__ is the GDAL Sponsorship Program
-Contact him for questions, donation leads, or more information about the program.
+Lead and :ref:`psc` member.
+Contact him for questions or information about the
+program.

+The GDAL Maintainers Meeting is every fourth Thursday at 1300 UTC.
+Any PSC or
+PR contributor is welcome to join.
+Contact Howard for an invite and look for
+the minutes on the :ref:`mailing_list`.

 Impact
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~